ayoayco/Cozy/CONTRIBUTING.md

 ## Tech Stack

 This project is built with the following tech
-1. HTML, CSS, TypeScript - You may not find .html, .css, or .ts files as often but opening the files, you will find that, yeah we try to stick to the most vanilla syntax as we can just to make it easy for anyone to pick up the software and modify as they want
 1. [Astro](https://astro.build) - Astro is the chosen framework, please read throught the basics on their docs if you are unfamiliar
 1. [Vite](https://vitejs.dev) - Vite is the bundler Astro is using and it allows us to do server-side rendering
 1. [@extractus/article-extractor](https://www.npmjs.com/package/@extractus/article-extractor) - Article Extractor is the library we use to fetch and extract article content